Counting calories to drop pounds or build muscle?

 Let’s break that down a bit further.

 Carbohydrates are nutrients that consist of carbon, oxygen, and hydrogen.
-Despite their bad reputation, carbs are the greatest source of energy for your body.
-Containing 4 calories per gram, carbohydrates account for most — ideally, 45 to 65% — of the average individual’s calories.
+Despite their bad reputation, carbs are the main source of energy for most people.
+Containing 4 calories per gram, carbohydrates account for most—45 to 65%—of the average individual’s calories.

 Your body converts carbohydrates to glucose, or blood sugar, which provides energy for your organs, tissues, and cells.
 When you begin your workout or any other physical activity, your body uses energy from carbs first.

-To determine if carbs are healthy or unhealthy, consider the type of carb — simple or complex — and how much added sugar it contains.
-While carbs are found in “unhealthy” foods like cakes, pastas, and decadent side dishes, they are also a crucial component of healthy foods like vegetables and beans.
+Not all carbs are created equal.
+To determine if carbs are healthy or unhealthy, consider the type of carb—simple or complex—and how much added sugar it contains.
+While carbs are found in foods like cakes, pastas, and decadent side dishes, they are also a crucial component of foods like vegetables and beans.

 Protein is a nutrient composed of amino acids.
 If carbs fuel the existing cells and tissues of your body, proteins are the nutrients that build and repair them.
 Proteins are also part of the production of enzymes and hormones.

 Like carbs, proteins contain 4 calories per gram.
-Calories from protein should make up 10 to 35% of an individual’s diet, depending on activity level.
+Calories from protein are generally recommended to make up 10 to 35% of an individual’s diet, depending on their activity level and existing health conditions.

-While protein is necessary for everyone, it is particularly valuable for those who want to increase muscle mass.
-If you’re struggling to get enough protein in your diet, protein powder is an easy way to meet your macro requirements.
+While protein is necessary for everyone, it is particularly valuable for those who want to increase muscle mass and stabilize blood sugar.
+If you’re struggling to get enough protein in your diet, using a high-quality protein powder is an easy way to meet your macro requirements.

 Dietary fats are nutrients composed of biomolecules, sometimes called lipids, that contain carbon and hydrogen.
-Eating too much dietary fat — and, more specifically, the wrong kinds of fats — can increase fat tissue, but you need this nutrient to survive and thrive.
+Eating too much dietary fat—and, more specifically, certain kinds of fats—can increase fat tissue.
+With that said, you absolutely need this nutrient to survive and thrive.

 Fats are the most energy-dense macronutrient, containing 9 calories per gram.
-20 to 35% of your diet should come from fats.
+About 20 to 35% of your diet should come from healthy fats.

 Certain fats are particularly good for you: